karpo27/Exercism_Python/2- Numbers/1- Currency Exchange/Instructions.md

 This exchanging booth only deals in cash of certain increments.
 The total you receive must be divisible by the value of one "bill" or unit, which can leave behind a fraction or remainder.
 Your function should return only the total value of the bills (excluding fractional amounts) the booth would give back.
 Unfortunately, the booth gets to keep the remainder/change as an added bonus.

-4. Calculate number of bills:
+# 4. Calculate number of bills
 Create the get_number_of_bills() function, taking budget and denomination.

 This function should return the number of new currency bills that you can receive within the given budget.